 Job Outlook for a High School Guidance Counselor

-The U.S. Bureau of Labor Statistics (BLS) reports that job opportunities for school and career counselors, including high school guidance counselors, were expected to rise by 19% between 2010 and 2020 (www.bls.gov).
-Growth is due to the increased need and use of school counselors for the increasing student enrollment.
+The U.S. Bureau of Labor Statistics (BLS) reported that job opportunities for school and career counselors, including high school guidance counselors, were expected to rise by 12% between 2012 and 2022 (www.bls.gov).
+Growth was expected to be due to the increased need and use of school counselors for increasing student enrollments.

 Career Profile for a High School Guidance Counselor

 High school guidance counselors help students evaluate their abilities and interests.
-These professionals help students to realize their talents and personality characteristics.
+These professionals help students realize their talents and personality characteristics.
 They also advise them on developing academic and career goals.
-Counselors may use aptitude tests and other tools to understand student's strengths and weaknesses.
-Additionally, counselors help students with personal problems, such as family abuse or drug-addiction.
+Counselors may use aptitude tests and other tools to understand a student's strengths and weaknesses.
+Additionally, counselors help students with personal problems, such as family abuse or drug addiction.